tytydraco/yessleep/out/Six_months_ago_I_was_a_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why.md

 *The Audience to his Red Nativity.*

-Those words represent something horrific looming on the horizon.
+There’s something horrific looming on the horizon.

-I don’t know if I’m the right person to bring this all to light.
+I don’t know if I’m the right person to bring it all to light.

 But, hell, I’m going [to try](https://www.reddit.com/r/unalloyedsainttrina/s/2Z6XgouP8j).